Corni33/CarND_P2_TrafficSigns/README.md

 * Use the model to make predictions on new images
 * Analyze the softmax probabilities of the new images

-The data set contains 34799 training images and 12630 testing images that each belong to one of 43 classes.
-All images have a size of 32x32 pixels.

 The whole project is contained in [this jupyter notebook](https://github.com/Corni33/CarND_P2_TrafficSigns/blob/master/Traffic_Sign_Classifier.ipynb).
 Some of the more important points will be further discussed in the following writeup.

 [//]: # (Image References)